Part 3 in a 5-part series on Living Simply

 Why am I sharing this with you?
 I don’t know.
 Maybe it is to share my perspective on how fast seasons change here in Tennessee.
-Maybe it is because that change of season into spring brought on a desperate desire to perform a good deep spring cleaning.
-Maybe it is because I am now (almost a year and a half after that snow event) still focused on decluttering and living simply.
+Maybe it’s because that change of season into spring brought on a desperate desire to perform a good deep spring cleaning.
+Maybe it’s because I am now (almost a year and a half after that snow event) still focused on decluttering and living simply.

 I wrote about my enrollment in Spring Cleaning 501 almost two years ago, but I still find my garage unable to accept a vehicle.
 I am, however, happy to say that the vintage primary-colored nesting bowls have been sold and most of the slides have been donated to an arts and crafts recycling center.